yiisoft/yii2/docs/guide/migration.md

 The base class [\yii\db\Migration] exposes a database connection via `db` property.
 You can use it for manipulating data and schema of a database.

+The column types used in this example are abstract types that will be replaced by Yii with the corresponding types depended on your database management system.
+You can use them to write database independent migrations.
+For example `pk` will be replaced by `int(11) NOT NULL AUTO_INCREMENT PRIMARY KEY` for MySQL and `integer PRIMARY KEY AUTOINCREMENT NOT NULL` for sqlite.
+See documentation of [[QueryBuilder::getColumnType()]] for more details and a list of available types.
+You may also use the constants defined in [[\yii\db\Schema]] to create column types.

 Transactional Migrations
 ------------------------